vikrampatel8/StudentResult/README.md

 # StudentResult
-Student Result Management System to store and manage the results.
+- Student Result Management System to store and manage the results.

 # Languages Used
-Backend: Advanced java
+- Backend: Advanced java
-Frontend: Html, Css, Javascript
+- Frontend: Html, Css, Javascript

+# Software Used
+- Eclipse IDE